-An investment in the Limited Partnership is not redeemable on demand and there is no fixed date on which you may get your money out.
+An investment in the Scheme (the Limited Partnership) is not redeemable on demand and there is no fixed date on which you may get your money out.

-Your investment in these LP shares can be sold but there is no established market for trading these financial products.
-This means that you may not be able to find a buyer for your investment.
+Your investment in these LP shares can be sold prior to harvest but there is no established market for trading these financial products.
+This means that you may not be able to find a buyer for your shares.
+However, Investors can arrange a private sale of their shares, or choose to offer their shares for sale on the secondary market operated by FEL.

-Money will be distributed to investors once harvest proceeds are received from 2039 to 2046.
-It is anticipated that the investment will end following the sale of the Land in 2046.
+Money will be distributed to investors once harvest proceeds are received, expected to be from 2038 to 2047.
+It is anticipated that the Scheme will be wound up following the sale of the Land in 2047.
 Provided harvest and the sale of the Land occur according to the projected timetable, the investment term is approximately 27 years.
-During this projected term, Investors can arrange a private sale of their shares, or can choose to offer their shares for sale on the secondary market operated by Forest Enterprises Limited.
-See Section 5 How the Wairarapa Group Forest Investment Works from page 19 for more information.
+See Section 5 How the Ngatawhai Group Forest Investment Works from page 20 for more information.